ollill0823/103.UIUC_MS_CS-442-Database-Systems/doc/Stage6_Project Report and Demo Video/readme.md

 In addition, expanding the different data manipulations that users can do from our interface would be a valuable future task to take on for our application.
 For example, currently, filtering out data with either one or two constraints has to be done in two separate tasks in our application.
 Integrating these two functions to work as one unit where the user can either input one, two, or more constraints into the same field so that the filtering process becomes more robust and seamless would improve the usability of our application.

-## 10. Describe the final division of labor and how well you managed teamwork.

-- [Enya Sun](https://github.com/esun2cs): I helped work through the indexing portion in GCP, designing advanced queries with the other members, and testing and implementing the triggers.

-- [Rushika Kumarswamy](https://github.com/rushikak2): I helped set up GCP, design relevant and specific SQL queries and meeting the programming requirements of the project.

-- [Sriya Mikkilineni](https://github.com/sriyamikki): I helped clean our dataset, condense it into a more manageable load of data, and upload it into GCP such that the data matched the schema that we designed.
-I also helped research and find helpful resources for the project as well as assisted with testing and implementing the stored procedures.

-- [Chen Wang](https://github.com/ollill0823): I am responsible for the coding(include javascript, html code) and maintaining the Github doc file.

-Teamwork was well managed within our group members.
-We met both in-person and through Zoom to discuss our goals for each stage and to divide up the labor.
-Most of the work was done all together during the meetings, and any extra work was done individually when necessary.